RedjanVisitacion/societree_app/README.md

 **Developed by:**
 [**Redjan Phil S. Visitacion**](https://www.facebook.com/redjan.phil.s.visitacion)
-Creator of the **ELECOM (Electronic Community System)** project — a digital initiative that enhances communication, organization, and collaboration across academic communities.
+Creator of the **ELECOM (Elecoral Voting System)** project — a digital initiative that enhances communication, organization, and collaboration across academic communities.

 > _"Rooted in connection, growing through collaboration — that’s the power of SocieTree."_ 🌱